ampatte/LotsToDo/README.md

 # LotsToDo
 Work Day Scheduler
+This is the fifth challenge in our Full Stack Coding Bootcamp!

+The assignment is to create a scheduler that meets the acceptance criteria below

 GIVEN I am using a daily planner to create a schedule WHEN I open the planner